What is KPI?

 - Hiring additional marketing staff, writing more good and relevant content

 - The Digital Marketing Manager is responsible for this metric

 - Traffic will have increased by 30% Q1 this year

 - It will be reviewed every week

 A KPI dashboard is a real-time visualization (it is available on many devices; mobile, desktop, or to a wall-mounted TV) of the KPIs you’ve selected.
 The best KPI dashboards are customizable, allowing you to make a lot of custom wishes such as; change colors, organize your KPIs, and see your progress in a unique sight.

 Are KPIs still relevant?

-KPIs often sometimes have not so positive connotation associated with them.
-Unfortunately, many business users are beginning to see KPI monitoring as a traditional practice in business.
+KPIs often have negative connotations associated with them.
+Unfortunately, many business users are beginning to see the Key Performance Indicator numbers monitoring as a traditional practice in business.
 This is because of KPIs fall victim to that most human of all problems: the shortage of communication.

-The truth is simple: KPIs are only as vital as you make them in that way.
+The truth is simple: Key Performance Indicators are only as vital as you make them in that way.
 Key performance indicators require time from your side, effort, and employee buy-in to live up to their high expectations.